 sudo ln -s /usr/bin/make /usr/bin/gmake

 Before we can build the model we need the Earth System Modeling Framework (ESMF) library.
-This step can cause a lot of trouble because using the wrong version of ESMF seems to cause lots of problems.
-I have found that TIE-GCM on Ubuntu will only work with ESMF version 7.0.2 (this is not the latest release).
-It can be downloaded from the ESMF website (this link should be to the right version).
+This step can cause a lot of trouble because using the wrong version of ESMF seems to cause problems.
+I have tested TIE-GCM on Ubuntu 14.04 – 18.04 with ESMF version 7.0.2 (this is not the latest release), and Ubuntu 20.04 with ESMF version 8.1.0.
+It can be downloaded from the ESMF website.

 Once it is downloaded extract it to a location of choice, in this example I’ll just drop it in my home directory: